1. Are you accepting applications for 2020?

 When is the deadline and how can I get an application?

-The deadline for Foundations and Advanced track applicants was February 28, 2017 at midnight Pacific Time.
-Please feel free to review the application.
+The application deadline will be midnight on February 28, 2020.
 While the application asks for potential funding sources to conduct your trial, the CTMC strongly encourages applicants who have not yet been funded to apply.

 When will you decide?